ReDI-School/intermediate-java/oop-1-class-constructor/index.md

 - Be able to translate a real-life object to a programming object.
 - Be able to create a Java class.
 - Be able to instantiate an object of a Java class.
-- Understand the difference between a class and an object.
+- Understand the difference between a class and an instance.
 - Have an overview about class constructors.
 - Have an overview about the main concepts of OOP.